-- The Orca is a species of toothed whale, and many also commonly refer to the species as killer whales.
-It forms the largest extant species of the oceanic dolphin family.
+- The term of Orca names an unforgettable species of toothed whale that many commonly refer to the species as killer whales.
+This breathtakingly beautiful, but deadly, marvel of Nature also forms the largest extant species of the oceanic dolphin family.

-- This also occurs because many scientists believe that the behavior of various local populations may indicate the existence of two or more subspecies of Orca.
+- That highly uncertain status appears on the organization’s Red List of Threatened Species.
+This also occurs because many scientists believe that the behavior of various local populations may indicate the existence of two or more subspecies of Orca.

 Orca Physical Description

 Perhaps most notably, the adult Orca possesses a very distinctive color pattern. and is therefore rarely confused with any other creature, even at a distance.
 Typically, the animal presents black on the back with sides and chest a bright white in color.